April 25, 2018

 “The creativity and talent of these young people is inspiring,” said Alabama Farm-City Committee Chairman Jeff Helms.
 “Our judges could tell these students researched the topic and took time to produce compelling and informative artwork, videos and essays.
 Their parents and teachers should be proud, and we all should be encouraged about the future of our state and industry.”

-All student prizes were provided by Alabama Farmers Cooperative (AFC), which serves farmers, gardeners and homeowners through about 80 Quality Co-op stores.
+All student prizes were provided by the Alabama Farmers Cooperative (AFC), which serves farmers, gardeners and homeowners through about 80 Quality Co-op stores.

 Backstrom and her school, The Way Home Christian School, each received $300 from AFC.
 Second place went to Ty Rickard of Rehobeth High School in Houston County.
 He and the school received $200.